-For the seventh straight year, U.S. News & World Report has named the DASH diet the best overall food plan for a healthy lifestyle.
-But this year, DASH is tied for the top spot with the Mediterranean diet The two diets were also tied for No. 1 in the Best Diet for Healthy Eating."
-Other diets ranking well included the Ornish (for best heart health), Weight Watchers (for best weight loss and fastest weight loss) and the Mediterranean (for best plant-based).
-Hitting the bottom of the rankings were the Whole30, Paleo, Dukan, Atkins and Raw Foods diets, which experts faulted for both their restrictive nature and lack of studies to back up claims.
+For the eighth straight year, U.S. News & World Report has named the DASH diet the best overall diet for a healthy lifestyle.
+But this year, DASH is tied for the top spot with the Mediterranean diet The two diets were also tied for No. 1 in the Best Diet for Healthy Eating category.

+Other diets ranking well included the Flexitarian (mostly vegetarian, to lower disease risk) and Weight Watchers (for short- and long-term weight loss).
+Hitting the bottom of the rankings were the Keto, Dukan, Whole30, Body Reset and Atkins diets, which experts faulted for both their restrictive nature, difficulty to follow, and lack of studies to back up claims.

 Editor's note: This story has been updated since it was originally published in January 2015.